-Serving over 10 million clients in Wales and England alone, it’d be amazing to know how many of its clients actually utilize the thames water phone number.
-Thames Water Plc. is arguable one of the largest water and wastewater servicing companies in the United Kingdom.
+Serving over 10 million clients in Wales and England alone, it’d be amazing to know how many of its clients utilise the Thames water phone number.
+They are arguably one of the largest water and wastewater services companies in the United Kingdom.

-Though privatized in 1989, certain key aspects of its operation still remain under tight government supervision, partly because of the company’s position as a key provider of essential utility services within the region.
+Though privatisation in 1989.
+Certain key aspects of its operation remain under tight government supervision.
+Partly because of the company’s position as a key provider of essential utility services within the region.
 In 2001, the company was bought by the RWE Group.
 It was later sold in 2006 to the Kemble Water Ltd.

-Prior to the 19th century, water suppliers to London and its environs had operated on very small scale.
-Subsequently, an increase in population and a rise in industry meant that Londoners could no longer rely on the services of these indigenous utility providers to meet its needs.
-This gave rise to a network of supply systems with both local and private waterworks companies building technologically advanced water reservoirs, dams and aqueducts to meet the increase in demand.
+Before the 19th century, water suppliers to London and its environs had operated on a very small scale.
+Subsequently, an increase in population and a rise in the industry meant that Londoners could no longer rely on the services of these indigenous utility providers to meet its needs.
+This gave rise to a network of supply systems.
+With both local and private waterwork companies building technologically advanced water reservoirs, dams and aqueducts to meet the increase in demand.

-With the advent of its privatization in 1989, Thames Water Authority became Thames Water Plc.
-However, this newly privatized company remained strongly under government’s scrutiny.
+With the advent of its privatisation in 1989.
+Thames Water Authority became Thames Water Plc.
+However, this newly privatised company remained strongly under the government’s scrutiny.
 The company had a set ceiling on the amount it could charge its customers.
-Additionally, it was stipulated that Thames Water must meet the standards of the European Commission, as well as meet with the requirements of UK law regarding pollution control and water quality.
+Additionally, it was stipulated that Thames Water must meet the standards of the European Commission.
+As well as meet the requirements of UK law regarding pollution control and water quality.

 Thames Water Contact Number 0843 455 0163.